-- Remove all but about 2 tbsp of the bacon grease from the skillet and set it over medium-high heat.
-Then add shrimp in a single layer, cooking 1-2 minutes on each side, until the shrimp is pink, no longer translucent, and curled.
+- Remove all but about 2 Tablespoons of the bacon grease from the skillet and set it over medium to medium-high heat.
+Add the shrimp in a single layer, cooking 1-2 minutes on each side, until the shrimp is pink, no longer translucent, and curled.
 Remove cooked shrimp to a separate plate.

-- Next add onion and garlic to the skillet set over medium heat and cook in the remaining bacon grease for 5-6 minutes, stirring around regularly, until the onion is golden and has softened.
+- Next add onion to the skillet set over medium heat and cook in the remaining bacon grease for 3-4 minutes, stirring around regularly.
+Add the garlic and cook for an additional 1 minute.

-- Pour white wine into the skillet and scrape up all of the onion and garlic from the bottom of the pan.
-Let cook for a minute, and then add crushed tomatoes, crushed red pepper flakes, salt, and oregano.
+- Pour wine into the skillet and scrape up all of the onion and garlic from the bottom of the pan.
+Let cook for a minute, and then add crushed tomatoes, crushed red pepper, salt, oregano, and pepper.
 Stir and reduce heat to low-medium.
-Let sauce simmer for about 10-15 minutes, or until thickened until your liking.
+Let sauce simmer for 8-10 minutes, or until thickened until your liking.

 - Once thickened, add shrimp to the sauce and stir to coat.
 Cook for a few minutes to heat shrimp.

-- Serve the shrimp fra diavolo over grits and garnish with fresh parsley.
+- Serve the shrimp fra diavolo over grits and garnish with fresh parsley and crumbled bacon.